 Taking greater ownership of the safety of all our job sites by reviewing logistical challenges virtually prior to setting foot on-site.
 Leveraging BIM has enhanced our ability to build comprehensive safety plans that ensure a safe jobsite.

 Analyzing construction planning and scheduling scenarios with visual scheduling that demonstrates the assembling of the building over time.
 During this process, we also look for opportunities to optimize construction through lean planning, prefabrication and modular fabrication.

 Organize relevant trade models and integrates them with design and construction models to perform a variety of clash detection analyses.
 The trades can then utilize the 3D coordination models to produce submittals, prefabricate, determine the best installation sequence, and use robotic total stations to layout their systems.

 Virtual assembly of systems allows greater scrutiny of how to fabricate and install, leading to greater confidence in building performance over its lifetime.
 We determine the best installation sequencing and flesh out details that are not easily discovered using a traditional 2D shop drawing process.

 Russell can deliver a digital as-built of the facility that provides all information necessary to manage and operate the building including linking of model components to relevant digital as-builts, Operations & Maintenance documentation, and Facilities Management systems integrations.

-Reality Capture Services allows our team to gather more in-depth data in shorter amounts of time to further visualize, discover, and communicate each project’s unique opportunities and challenges.
+Reality Capture Services allow our team to gather more in-depth data in shorter amounts of time on existing facility conditions, that may not be accurately represented elsewhere.
+Reality Capture provides a holistic and comprehensive viewpoint to reference at any time from anywhere.
 This is achieved through unmanned aerial (drone) flights, laser scanning, and 360° photo documentation.